 We’ve just launched a new version The Balance Sheet Barrier, a financial training video.
 It’s specifically targeted at non-financial managers but, given recent events at the Co-operative, we thought maybe it was time to get some financial learning out to a wider audience.
-So, here’s our (alternative) guide to finance for banking professionals…

-– Again, easily confused with ‘actions involved in getting ‘gear’, ‘blow’ or any other illegal substance’.
+- Gearing– Again, easily confused with ‘actions involved in getting ‘gear’, ‘blow’ or any other illegal substance’.
 Gearing is actually a measure of the extent to which a company is funded by debt.

-– Certain assets, such as buildings and equipment, depreciate, or decline in value, over time.
+- Depreciation– Certain assets, such as buildings and equipment, depreciate, or decline in value, over time.
 Embarrassing chairmen depreciate at a faster rate than other assets.

 - Current Liabilities– The board, the regulators, the politicians..?
 The real definition is: money owed to suppliers, reducing the amount the business itself has had to invest in working capital.